 Our 750-hour program is designed to not only to provide you enough hours to certify not only in Kansas & Missouri, but also to become licensed and practice in 48 of the 50 States!

 Yes!
 Not only will we help in landing your first position upon graduating from WellSpring School of Allied Health, we offer lifetime career support as long as you maintain your certification as a Massage Therapist!

 Classes are maintained at fewer than 18 students.
 This allows WellSpring to offer the best learning experience possible and fosters an environment that allows for the best hands-on experience for our students during hands-on technique work.

-What is NASM and what certifications will I earn in the Fitness Training program?
+What is NASM and what certifications will I earn in the Fitness & Nutrition Degree Program?

 Are day and evening classes available and how long does the program take to complete?

 The Fitness & Nutrition Degree Program is offered in two different configurations: Daytime or Evening/Weekend.
 The Daytime program meets one and a half days a week from 8:30am to 5:30pm, and 1:30pm to 5:30pm and is completed in 19 months*.
 The Evening/Weekend program meets two evenings per week, from 6:00pm to 10:00pm and two weekends per month.
 The evening/weekend program is completed in 23 months*.